lostsource/SimpleRTCData/README.md

 ## SimpleRTCData

 SimpleRTCData can be used to establish an RTCDataChannel between two or more peers.
-It does not handle the signalling stage so you will need to implement your own mechanism for that.
+It does not handle signalling so you will need to implement your own mechanism for that.

 ### Basic Usage